By Fenella from our Mexico team

 My biggest find from this tour was an authentically Oaxacan, pre-Hispanic drink called tejate, and I urge you to try a bowl of it.
 Non-alcoholic, it looks questionable at first glance: it seems like you’re about to dunk your face in a bowl of quinoa, while the maize used to make it gives it a thick, oatmeal-like texture and taste.
 It’s mixed with cacao and water, and you drink it straight out of a painted gourd-like bowl.
 It’s surprisingly thirst-quenching.

 If non-alcoholic drinks are more your thing, you might also like Oaxaca’s variation on horchata, Mexico’s sweet milk-like drink of ground brown rice, cinnamon, water, sugar and vanilla and nuts.
 In Oaxaca, they complement its nutty taste with the luscious, puce-pink fruit of the prickly pear.

 Monse’s tour finishes with a mezcal tasting.
 Like its more famous cousin tequila, mezcal is distilled from the juices of the agave (maguey) plant.
 Mezcal, however, is given a more subtle, smoky taste through underground roasting.

-Monse lined up a row of mezcal shots for me, complemented by various snacks ― nuts, pastries, the traditional sal de gusano (worm salt ― salt mixed with very finely ground larvae and chilli, and more pleasantly piquant than it sounds), and slices of oranges and lemons.
-The tasting is fun if you’re used to drinking spirts, although you’ll most often find Mexicans drinking mezcal as an apéritif or palate cleanser.
+Monse lined up a row of mezcal shots for me, complemented by various snacks ― nuts, pastries, the traditional sal de gusano (worm salt ― salt mixed with very finely ground larvae and chili, and more pleasantly piquant than it sounds), and slices of oranges and lemons.
+The tasting is fun if you’re used to drinking spirits, although you’ll most often find Mexicans drinking mezcal as an apéritif or palate cleanser.